AseshtaGoyal22/Big-data-analysis/README.md

    - The primary tool used for data processing was PySpark, which is the Python interface for Apache Spark.

-   - PySpark was used to load the dataset,perform transformations, groupings, sorting, and to extract meaningful insights from the data.
+   - PySpark was used to load the dataset, perform transformations, groupings, sorting, and to extract meaningful insights from the data.

    - Spark's ability to handle large scale data processing in memory makes it suitable for scenarios where performance and scalability are critical.